Meningioma Survivor Finds Meaning in Rare Cancer Diagnosis

 Since I had not eaten all day, we went out for dinner.
 I started feeling sick before I finished the meal.
 I wanted to go home.
 As soon as we got on the highway, we had to pull over.
 Vomit was shooting out of me.
 My vision in my right eye was blurry and the right side of my body was uncontrollably shaking.
 The projectile vomiting continued every mile or so until we reached the emergency room.

 The mass was small and there was not an immediate concern.
 The plan was to watch it with imaging every six months.
 After three years, all scans looked good and there was no growth.
 My doctor in Louisiana felt that there was no need to continue regular MRIs.
-I was told 90% of these slow growing tumors are benign.
+I was told 90 percent of these slow growing tumors are benign.

 Discovering My Meningioma Diagnosis